Flank/flank-dashboard/metrics/cli/docs/features/update/06_update_feature.md

 ## User Interface
 >How users will interact with the feature (API, CLI, Graphical interface, etc.).

-As was mentioned in the previous section, the `Update feature` should be implemented as a command in the `Metrics CLI` tool.
-The user can interact with this feature through the CLI, so let's review these interactions.
+The `Update feature` implies adding a new command to the `Metrics CLI` application.
+Users can interact with the update feature as with any other command of the Metrics CLI.
+This interaction is based on the following rule: `metrics <command> [arguments]`, where `metrics` is the Metrics CLI executable name, `<command>` is a command to execute name, and `[arguments]` are arguments to pass to the command.

 The following snippet demonstrates the Metrics command-line user interface for the `--help` option of the `Metrics CLI` tool after the `Update feature` integration into this CLI.